Joseph Summers: Career

 Summers received his nickname "Mutt" during his early days in the RAF from his habit of urinating before takeoff on the small rear wheel or skid of the aircraft he was testing.
 This led to his being accused of christening his aircraft like a dog marking its territory.
 He did this because he was aware that during some crashes a full bladder could prove fatal.
-Paul Brickhill (in The Dam Busters) referred to the two test pilots Joseph Summers and Jeffrey Quill, as "Mutt" and "Jeff", alluding to the characters in the American comic strip created by Harry Conway "Bud" Fisher.
+Author, Paul Brickhill (in the book, The Dam Busters) referred to the two test pilots Joseph Summers and Jeffrey Quill, as "Mutt" and "Jeff", alluding to the characters in the American comic strip created by Harry Conway "Bud" Fisher.

 Summers was granted a short-service commission in the RAF at the age of 21, and learned to fly on Avro 504s and Sopwith Snipes at No. 2 F.T.S.
 (Flying Training School).
 He passed out from RAF Digby in 1924 and was posted to No. 29 Fighter Squadron, equipped with Snipes and later with Gloster Grebes.

 After six months he was transferred to the single-seater flight at Martlesham Heath, where he helped to test, among other types, the Gloster Gamecock, Bristol Bulldog, Hawker Hornbill and Avro Avenger.
 He flew for five years at the Royal Aircraft Establishment at Martlesham Heath, including periods on loan to Blackburn Aircraft and Avro.
 He left his post at Martlesham in May, 1929, and the following month joined Vickers Aviation Ltd, as its chief test pilot.
 A year later he became chief test pilot to the Supermarine Aviation Works (which had been taken over by Vickers in 1928) and in that capacity flew the first Supermarine Spitfire in 1936.

 Summers tested numerous fighters and bombers through the 1930s.
 He flew the prototype of Barnes Wallis's geodetic aircraft the Vickers Wellesley bomber in June 1935.
 He was landing this aircraft on 23 July when the port undercarriage collapsed, resulting in several months in the workshops to repair serious damage to the wing.

 He flew the prototype Wellington bomber, K4049, with Wallis and Trevor Westbrook (the factory's general manager) aboard, at Brooklands on 15 June 1936.

 Through the late 1930s and into the 1940s Summers continued to test numerous aircraft and iron out issues with existing airframes.